ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) On the origin planes
+A) In a separate file

-B) On the actual object surface
+B) On construction lines

-C) In a separate file
+C) On the actual object surface

-D) On construction lines
+D) On the origin planes

 ---

-On the actual object surface
+C) On the actual object surface

 ///